 - Access to discounts & scholarships

-If you do decide to pursue a career as a firefighter, it’s highly recommended that you join the union as well.
+If you do decide to pursue a career as a firefighter, it’s highly recommended that you join your local union as well.
 You might not need it now, but they’ll be there to support you when you need it down the line.

-As if the health and medical benefits weren’t enough, there are some other perks associated with being a firefighter.
+As if the health and medical benefits weren’t enough, there are some other perks associated with working for the fire department.
 The extra perks all depend on the state and department that you’re working with.

 Here are some examples of extra benefits New York State firefighters have access to.

 - Life insurance benefits (accidental death & dismemberment)

 - Job security (no guarantees, but overall quite good)